 Question: How do I choose an attorney?

 Answer: Choosing competent legal representation is likely the most important decision to make when facing a trial, appeal or post-conviction proceeding.
 When choosing a lawyer, first meet with several attorneys, and listen carefully to how they approach their interaction with you.
 If an attorney spends most of the meeting telling “war stories” and describing past victories to you, this might be a sign of a lawyer who is less interested in addressing your specific and unique needs.
 It might be best to move on.
-The same holds true if the attorney mentions how extremely busy he or she is, or how many people the region over all wish to hire that attorney.
+The same holds true if the attorney mentions how extremely busy he or she is, or how many people in the region wish to hire that attorney.
 While popularity and community-standing are important, a volume of other peoples’ cases is a bad sign.
 After all, a busy attorney will likely have no time for the demands of your case, and will be unable to provide the time and dedication needed to maximize your chance for a desired outcome or victory.
 In these face-to-face meetings, it is best to “go with your gut” and lean towards hiring the attorney who can best explain the upcoming legal proceedings in language you can well understand.
 Outside of the face-to-face meetings, collect information on several attorneys, and then compare and contrast their strengths and weaknesses.
 Ask to see writing samples, as well as several recently-filed “motions” and “briefs.”
 Inquire into the attorneys’ research methods.
 (If an attorney cannot name for you their “legal research engine,” this is a sign of a lawyer who does not spend a lot of time researching and keeping current on new trends in the law.)
 Ask about the attorneys’ wins and losses.
 Determine if the lawyer is comfortable with making objections during a jury trial.
 (A lawyer who passes on objections fails to preserve valuable appellate rights should you lose your trial.)
-Use the “PACER system” to research federal court records in order to determine the experience level of each attorney within the federal court system.
+Use the “PACER system” to research Federal court records in order to determine the experience level of each attorney within the Federal court system.

-Always meet with each attorney you are considering for hire, in person.
+Always meet in person with each attorney you are considering.
 Never hire an attorney over the phone or the internet; nor should you divulge the details of your case over the phone or the internet.
 Until you meet that attorney, they are still no more than a complete stranger to you.
 Don’t share important details of your case with a stranger.
 Meeting your attorney in person will ensure several things: that they prioritize your case enough to meet you in person, and they have a law office that is professional and accessible.
 Don’t share legal advice between lawyers, to compare.
 Why not?
 Because the second lawyer can easily mimic the first, leaving you unable to know for sure whether the second lawyer would have recognized strategies that the first lawyer saw.
 Letting each lawyer share with you his or her plan, without knowing what others have opined, helps you determine which attorney can formulate the best arguments, rather than opportunistically piggy-back on to what you just divulged was told to you by the previous attorney with whom you just visited.

 To increase the chance of a positive legal outcome, your attorney should be: licensed “in good standing,” experienced, successful, ethical, knowledgeable, dedicated and peer-reviewed.
 Your attorney should be able to conduct thorough legal research, and communicate with you clearly, in terms you understand, not in “legalese.”
 This includes giving understandable legal advice to the client, and presenting strong, cogent and concise written arguments.